th3r3dfox/silksong-tracker/docs/TECHNICAL_DOCUMENTATION.md

 ### 5.4 Why Flags Have Readable Names

-Flags such as `"Collectable Item Pickup"`, `"Heart Piece"`, or `"Beastfly Hunt"` are not arbitrary — they are the exact string identifiers used by the game’s code when saving data.
+Flags such as `"Collectable Item Pickup"`, `"Heart Piece"`, or `"Beastfly Hunt"` are not arbitrary - they are the exact string identifiers used by the game's code when saving data.

 These names come from:

-- Unity’s C# variable names serialized in the `.dat` file;
+- Unity's C# variable names serialized in the `.dat` file;
-- Community reverse-engineering of Silksong’s prototype saves;
+- Community reverse-engineering of Silksong's prototype saves;
 - Empirical testing (comparing flags before and after certain in-game actions).

 ### 5.5 Summary